intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

 ## Frame and assembly of other components

-It is advisable to assemble the rest of the robot in the following order.
+It is advisable to assemble the rest of the robot in the order given below.
 Note the location of the holes on the top of the tower: the orientation of the tower plate matters, it is not reversible!

   1. Attach components to the Tower plate in the following order:
      (Drawings 2 A, B, C)